lrdj/goodlookslikethis/_cases_sdingov/c-funding-agency.md

 ## Credit

-In my work with policy labs I sometimes use workshop tools created by [Anna Whicher](https://www.linkedin.com/in/anna-whicher-86865114), Associate Research Director & Head of Policy Design at the PDR International and her team at the Centre for Design & Research at Cardiff Metropolitan University.
+In my work with policy labs I sometimes use workshop tools created by [Anna Whicher](https://www.linkedin.com/in/anna-whicher-86865114), Head of Policy Design at the Centre for Design & Research at Cardiff Metropolitan University.
 I've adapted them over the years, but I thought I should give credit:-)

 You can [read more about her work](https://www.pdr-research.com/news/reflections-on-making-policy-more-citizen-centred-with-dr-anna-whicher) on the [PDR website](https://www.pdr-research.com/work/).